pyeventsourcing/esdbclient/README.md

 developed and tested to work with version 21.10 of EventStoreDB, and with Python versions 3.7, 3.8, 3.9, and 3.10.

+Methods have typing annotations, the static typing is checked with mypy, and the test coverage is 100%.

+Not all the features of the EventStoreDB API are presented by this client in its current form, however most of the useful aspects are presented in an easy-to-use interface (see below).

 ## Installation

 Use pip to install this package from the